GoogleChrome/web.dev/src/site/content/en/learn/css/grid/index.md

   id: 'NWdbrzr'
 } %}

-The Chrome Grid dev tools can help you to understand the various parts of the grid.
+The [grid overlay in Chrome DevTools ](https://developer.chrome.com/docs/devtools/css/grid/) can help you understand the various parts of the grid.

 Open the [demo](https://codepen.io/web-dot-dev/full/NWdbrzr) in Chrome.
 Inspect the element with the grey background, which has an ID of `container`.